-On completion of Phase 1, the scheme will progress through Phases 2 to 4 subject to receipt of relevant approvals.
+Phase 2 of the project will culminate in identification of the preferred option.
+Following this, the scheme will progress through Phases 3 and 4 subject to receipt of relevant approvals.
 Phases 2 to 4, set out in the TII Project Management Guidelines, are described in the following paragraphs and shown in Figure 11.

 Phase 2 (Options Selection)

 The purpose of Phase 2 is to examine alternative options to determine a Preferred Option.
 The preferred road-based scenario and the rail-based scenarios will be carried forward to Phase 2 Option Selection, as indicated in Figure 10.
 For the preferred road-based scenario, we will develop route options within the N20 corridor.
 The road-based route options along with the rail-based options will be appraised in relation to the project objectives to identify the preferred transport option for connecting Cork and Limerick in the N20 Corridor.

 A suitable study area will be defined around the N20 corridor.
 Options will be developed in the study area and all options will be examined against the identified constraints in the study area.
 The suitable options are then appraised/evaluated under safety, economic, environmental, accessibility & social inclusion and integration criteria to identify the Preferred Option.
 An important attribute of Phase 2 is facilitation of stakeholder engagement by the Sponsoring Agency, through public consultation events.
 A key deliverable for Phase 2 is the Option Selection Report with identification of the Preferred Option.